Defect #38389

 SELECT * from issues where status_id NOT IN (SELECT id FROM issue_statuses);

-If this query returns any results, you have to manually update those issues to refer to an existing status_id
+If this query returns any results, you have to manually update those issues to refer to an existing status_id.

 For the future, you may want to avoid manually editing your database and values.
 Redmine heavily relies on data consistency rules defined within Rails.
 As such, manually editing the database can easily result in data inconsistencies which may manifest only much later and in unexpected places as you have seen here.

-Updated by Michele Franceschet about 2 months ago
+Updated by Michele Franceschet 12 months ago

 Thank you Holger,